-Just before you go to bed, boil up a kettle and fill a water bottle full of hot water.
+Just before you go to bed boil up a kettle and fill a water bottle full of hot water.
 Make sure you seal it tightly and then sneak it into your sleeping bag with you.
-Just make sure you take it out if you wake up in the night and it has gone cold.
+It will probably turn very cold in the night so be sure to take it out if you wake up in the night.

 20Never go to bed cold

-Wearing the right clothes and getting into a super expensive down sleeping bag only serve to maintain your body temperature.
-So if your body starts off cold then all that gear won’t be able to perform as it should.
-So get up and jump around, do some push ups, chop some logs or whatever it takes to raise your body temperature again.
+Super warm clothing and sleeping systems are great at maintaining your body body temperature.
+But if your body starts off cold then all that gear won’t be able to perform quick as well as it should.
+So if you feel yourself cooling off before bed, get up and jump around, do some push ups, chop some logs or do whatever it takes to raise your body temperature again.

 21Camp with a dog

 The more bodies in your tent the better, even a hairy one with bad breath!
-Plus if you’re chilly then it’s likely that your clawed camping companion will be too and will come and steal some cuddles, whether you like it or not!
+Plus, if you’re chilly then it’s likely that your clawed camping companion will be too.
+Your pup will come and steal cuddles from you, whether you like it or not!
 You can even get a sleeping bag extension for your dog!

 Setting up your campsite and tent

 Take your time when choosing the best place to set up your tent so that you are as sheltered from the elements as possible.